Slamy/Wiki_MiSTer/SYS---HPS-IO.md

 * VDNUM - Virtual Device Number - This can be 1 to 4, and will create extra virtual block devices
 * BLKSZ - Block Size - set the block size of the block device - 0 = 128, 1 = 256, 2 = 512(default), ..
 7 = 16384
 * PS2WE - PS2 Write Enable - ??

+clk_sys is the system clock.
+Make sure to use the same clock when reading from these signals.
+HPS_BUS should be passed through from the top level emu.

 ```Verilog
 //
 // Use buffer to access SD card.
 It's time-critical part.